All Events

 Instructor: Lisa WB Walker

-This intermediate class series will guide advanced beginners to the next level of wheel throwing skill.
-A strong foundation with basic wheel throwing is required - students should be able to center and pull walls proficiently.
+This intermediate class will guide advanced beginners to the next level of wheel throwing skills and techniques.
+A strong foundation of basic wheel throwing is required - students will need to be able to center and pull walls independently.

 Have you always wanted to try the wheel?
 Or are you ready to dust off your skills from a time past?